aws-samples/aws-get-started-workshop/content/04-test-prod/05-set-up-test-prod-access-controls.md

 10. In **`Deployment targets`**, select **`Deploy to organizational units (OUs)`**.
 11. Enter the OU IDs of the test OUs that you created previously.

-If you didn't make a copy of the test OU IDs, open a new browser tab and access **`AWS Control Tower`**.
+If you didn't make a copy of the test and prod OU IDs, open a new browser tab and access **`AWS Control Tower`**.
 Select **`Organizational units`**, and select each of the following test OUs to obtain its OU ID:

 * **`workloads_prod`**
 * **`workloads_test`**